Mateo-Wallace/Discord-DumBot/src/assets/documentation/Usage.md

 #### roll

 `/roll` allows the user to input a string of numbers and dice in order to randomly calculate a total.
-One thing to note is that every input must be followed by a space.
-So `1d20+1` is invalid, while `1d20 + 1` is valid.

 The bot will then display the users `Input`, the `Result` of each dice rolled, the `Total` of all dice and numbers using relevant math, and the `Crit Total` which displays the value of all dice rolled times 2 plus all relevant math.